circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 Consult the [Stable releases](https://download.docker.com/linux/static/stable/x86_64/) or [Edge releases](https://download.docker.com/linux/static/edge/x86_64/) for the full list of supported versions.
 --->

-**Note:** The `version` key is not currently supported on CircleCI installed in your private cloud or datacenter.
+**Note:** The `version` key is not currently supported on CircleCI Server installations.
 Contact your system administrator for information about the Docker version installed in your remote Docker environment.

 ## Separation of Environments
 The job and [remote docker]({{ site.baseurl }}/2.0/glossary/#remote-docker) run in separate environments.
-Therefore, Docker containers cannot directly communicate with the containers running in remote docker.
+Therefore, Docker containers specified to run your jobs cannot directly communicate with containers running in remote docker.

 ### Accessing Services
 {:.no_toc}